avreally/travel-planner/README.md

 ## About
 This is a study project which was created during studying Front-End Developer Nanodegree at Udacity.
-Travel Planner allows user to enter location and date to get information about weather conditions, temperature and days left before the trip.
+Travel Planner allows user to enter location and date to get information about weather conditions, temperature, how many days are left before the trip, and the picture of entered location or country.
-User can also see the picture of entered location.
+User can choose any date from the nearest two weeks starting tomorrow (works in Firefox and Chrome based browsers).

 ## Run dev
 ```